 The icy basin of Argentière, lying on the North side of Mont Blanc group, is one of the finest mountain scenery an alpinist can see inside the massif.
 This magnificent glacier is a world primary destination for the ice-climbers, due to the superb ice routes running on the North faces of the mountains rising along the left orographic side of the glacier and overlooking the Refuge d’Argentière.

-The sunny rocky satellites of Aiguille d’Argentière, just in front of the scenery given by the North faces of the famous triptych Triolet, Courtes and Droites, show quite a different character; they’re becoming often climbed in reason of this awesome situation and also of their high quality rock: the well known granite of Mont Blanc.
+The sunny rocky satellites of Aiguille d’Argentière, just in front of the scenery given by the North faces of the famous triptych Triolet, Courtes and Droites, show quite a different character and constitute a climbing alternative for granite lovers.
+They’re becoming often climbed in reason of this awesome situation and also of their high quality rock: the well known granite of Mont Blanc.
 Aiguille du Génépi is one of these, a pure red protogyn granite peak rising nearby the Refuge d’Argentière.
 The most interesting face is the East one, overlooking the shelter and the upper icy basin of the Argentière Glacier, inside a breathtaking scene.

 Approach to Refuge d’Argentière m.
 2771